cioudfox/ECS-189-Project/ProjectDocument.md

 ## Game Logic

-### - Enemy AI, Stage Event, Player Level System - Young Cheol KO
+### - Enemy AI, Stage Event, Player Level System - Young Cheol Ko

 As the main contributor to the game logic, I took responsibility for several crucial components of the game: